Nicoolandgood/nucliar/README.md

 ## :pencil: Custom types

-As mentioned in [the usage part](#usage), Nucliar includes 4 component types by default.
+As mentioned in [the usage part](#usage), Nucliar includes many component types by default.
 These are already very useful but may not fulfill all use cases.
 This is why it is possible to create custom component types.

 At the root of your project, create a directory named `templates`:
 ```sh
 mkdir templates
 ```

->In fact, you can name your directory by anything you want. `templates` is used by convention.
+>In fact, you can name your directory by anything you want. `templates` is used in this case by convention.

-Inside it, let's create a file `effect-component.txt` with this content:
+Inside, let's create a file `effect-component.txt` with the following content:
 ```txt
 import React, { useEffect } from "react";